hpc2n/sphinx-lesson-template/content/starpu.rst

     };

 We can see that the `cl` field links the task to the codelet that provides the task implementations.
-Many of field in the `starpu_task` struct are reserved for internal use and should not be modified directly.
+Many of the fields in the `starpu_task` struct are reserved for internal use and should not be modified directly.

 If we want, we can create and insert the task manually: